Context, Content, Capability —

 The three dimensions of any system, whether abstract or tangible, legacy or “state of the art” (also known as tomorrow’s legacy).

-Without exception, all systems operate within a context, contain useful stuff, and do useful stuff.
+Without exception, all systems operate within a context, contain useful info, and do (at least some) useful stuff.

-I’m in the final chapter of a career that kicked off in 1986.
-Not done yet—there’s still fuel in the tank and the occasional hill to climb—but I’ve hit that stage where writing things down feels more like duty than nostalgia.
-Think of it as stroking the metaphorical white beard—or tipping the hat to a bit of Renaissance thinking: reflect, distil, and pass it on before it all vanishes into the cloud—be that cumulus or Kubernetes."
+I’m in the final chapter of a career that began in 1986.
+Not quite finished—still fuel in the tank and a few hills to climb.
+Writing this down isn’t nostalgia, it’s duty: reflect, distil, and pass things on before it all vanishes into the cloud (cumulus or Kubernetes).

-Over the years, I’ve seen projects fly, stall, and occasionally fall over sideways—not for lack of talent, but usually because they got tangled in jargon or seduced by frameworks that looked fabulous on a slide deck but collapsed under the weight of reality.
+I’ve seen projects fly, stall, and fall sideways.
+Rarely from lack of talent—more often from jargon, shiny frameworks, or slide decks that buckled under reality.
 Clarity still matters.
-Always has.
-Good delivery doesn’t start with a licence key, a TED Talk, or whatever the latest three-letter acronym happens to be—it starts with understanding.
-The kind grounded in principles that have survived since the Renaissance: observation, curiosity, logic... and the occasional raised eyebrow when something smells off.
+Delivery doesn’t start with a licence key or the latest three-letter acronym—it starts with understanding: observation, curiosity, logic… and the odd raised eyebrow when something smells off.

-But I’m not just here to wax lyrical about lessons hard-won.
-I’m still learning—because today’s slick platform is tomorrow’s legacy system with a support contract no one wants to touch.
-So part of this exercise is me kicking the tyres on whatever’s coming next, figuring out what actually works, and showcasing how the state-of-the-art might earn a long-term place in the kit.
-Because I’m not just handing over the baton – I’m checking it's not made of glitter and glued together with duct tape.
+I’m still learning.
+Today’s slick platform is tomorrow’s legacy system with a support contract no one wants.
+So part of this is me testing what’s next—figuring out what works, what lasts, and what deserves a place in the kit.
+I’m not just passing the baton; I’m checking it isn’t glitter-coated and held together with duct tape.

-And if some of this site sounds like the ramblings of a grizzled old data wrangler muttering into his beard—well, fair enough.
-But I like to think of it as leaving a trail of breadcrumbs for the next poor soul who has to explain why the star schema matters, why the data model isn’t “just a diagram” and why nobody should let marketing pick the system architecture.
+If this sometimes reads like the mutterings of a grizzled data wrangler, fair enough.
+But think of it as breadcrumbs: why the star schema matters, why data models aren’t “just diagrams,” and why marketing should never pick the system architecture.

-So if you’ve made it this far — cheers.
-Either you’re in the business, curious enough to dig deeper, or just remarkably patient with metaphor-laced ramblings.
-Whatever brought you here, welcome aboard.
-Together, let’s keep things sharp, sound, and only mildly scribbly.
+If you’ve made it this far—cheers.
+You’re either in the business, curious enough to dig deeper, or simply patient with metaphor-laced ramblings.
+Whatever the reason—welcome aboard.
+Let’s keep things sharp, sound, and only mildly scribbly.

 I’ve worked across telecoms, finance, insurance, utilities, and the public sector — usually in that elusive space where strategy makes promises and delivery keeps them.
 Three degrees, a few decades in the game, and still partial to a clean star schema.